 Talk with the leader that is struggling and ask for their input.
 A helpful question is “If you were me in this situation, how would you suggest we solve this challenge?”
 Find out what they think is contributing to their performance challenges.
 Are there external circumstances contributing to the leader’s performance such as a difficult customer, complex project, or high volume of workload?

 Are you clear what motivates this new leader?
 Are your incentive and rewards aligned with their needs?
 My experience coaching new leaders shows at the start of a new role that monetary rewards are often secondary to emotional rewards.
 Newly hired or promoted leaders are usually more concerned with learning quickly, not failing, looking good, being supported, having clarity about what is expected from them, fitting in, feeling valued, and making a contribution.
 Knowing what motivates your new leader can help facilitate a smooth transition.

 New leadership roles are difficult and stressful, conditions that don’t lend to bring out the best in ourselves.
+Especially with the added stressors of a pandemic.
 Deal with stress openly.
 Ask your new leader regularly, “How can I/we support you right now?”
 Encourage your leader to be open and that asking for help is OK.

 Does the role cater to what the leader is naturally good at?
 Strengths are easier to optimize than our weaknesses.
 If the role can be adjusted to better fit the leader’s strengths, then do that.
 Some clients I’ve worked with that have determined the new leader brings enough value that it is worth creating work-arounds to compensate for the qualities the new leader is struggling with.
 Some situations have resulted in the new leader being moved into a different role that is better suited for them.
 Get creative.